jbakerGIS/Maine-wildfires/README.md

 ### September 2023

 This project analyzes wildfire data from the state of Maine for the year 2022.
-It uses the geopandas library to create three different outputs to help visualize the data in different ways.
+It uses the GeoPandas library to create three different outputs to help visualize the data in different ways.
 These have been included in the repo as .png images.
 To view the html file, please download it to your computer.